MMS Gateway - Twilio

 - Public URL: simply enter the publicly accessible URL for each media file that you wish to send.
 You would typically upload the file (jpeg, png etc) to a server and determine the URL to that file and enter this into the URL field when sending an MMS message.

 - Get Media Record URL: using the supplied getMediaURL.php file (versions for both the FileMaker Data API and the FileMaker PHP API are included) you can generate a dynamic URL on the fly that Twilio can use to download a media file from the container field in the Media table record.
-This requires the fmMMS file to be hosted on FileMaker Server or FileMaker Cloud for AWS.
+This requires the fmMMS file to be hosted on FileMaker Server.
+N.B. the getMediaURL.php file currently doesn't work with FileMaker Cloud 2.x deployments due to the differences in how authentication is handled for FileMaker Cloud 2.x users with the Data API.
+We hope to have a version of the getMediaURL.php file that supports FileMaker Cloud 2.x soon.

 You can get further information on supported media files and limitations here:

-You can get incoming messages/replies to your Twilio number into the fmMMS file in 2 ways:
+You can get incoming messages/replies to your Twilio number into the fmMMS file in a number ways:

 - Manually Download Incoming Messages